CanadianVice/Starbound__FU_Protogen-Race-Patch_UNOFFICIAL/README.md

 Gives your character unique stats, really letting them shine with Frackin' Universe by integrating Bun/Shotshell156's "Protogen Race Mod" with Frackin' Universe's stats system.
 Requires both mods to play.
 Note: there may be frequent refinements, hitting a good place with these values is a bit trial-and-error.

 ⚠ The compiled PAK is for non-steam ONLY.
 See the [*Steam Workshop*](https://steamcommunity.com/sharedfiles/filedetails/?id=2808096136) to install for Steam.
-⚠ If you use Frackin' **Races** standalone, do NOT install or use this version.
-See 'What if I use Frackin' Races' for instructions.
+⚠ If you use Frackin' **Races** standalone, do not use this version.
+See headed section 'What if I use Frackin' Races?' below.

 This mod is **unofficial**.
 See below for contact information.